FullMetalUpdate/documentation/rollback.md

 about manually resetting your target to its previous state.
 In addition, the target can continue its tasks if it has properly rollbacked.

-Here we will stufy how FullMetalUpdate is able to rollback when the OS boot process fails several times, and a solution to rollback containers when the container application fails at initialization.
+Here we will study how FullMetalUpdate is able to rollback when the OS boot process fails several times, and a solution to rollback containers when the container application fails at initialization.